Vintageinfo – All About Vintage Lighting

 Designer: To be appraised.

-Manufacturer: Helo Leuchten, Am Schwalbanger 48, 86633 Neuburg an der Donau, Germany.
+Manufacturer: Helo Leuchten, Am Schwalbanger 48, 86633 Neuburg an der Donau, Germany – attributed.

 Other versions: Many similar lamps such as this Helo Leuchten desk lamp were produced.
-They also exists in several colours.
+They were also made in several colours.
 An older version of this one can be found here on Vintageinfo.

 Helo Leuchten